peglegasus/test-healthbot/README.md

-**This repo has moved under CDC's private repository and is no longer supprted**
+**[08/01/2021] This repo has moved under CDC's private repository and is no longer supprted/maintained.**

 # test-healthbot